Edit: December, 2023. I am booked until Spring and will not be taking on any more work for the time being! Please check back.

 *This is just the kind of work that has come to me over time, starting mostly through luck and where I happened to spend my early years in the trade.
 As time went on, based on my reputation, vintage and rare continued to be what people would bring to me.
 Now 20 years into the business, this is the vast majority of my experience and therefore what I seem to be best at.

 I VASTLY PREFER PHONE CALLS.
 Email requires me to use my hands to answer, and I work with my hands.
 For phone calls, I typically am in the shop and can answer the phone between 10am-3pm EST Monday through Friday.
 Leave a message if I don’t pick up and I will get back to you.
 If you do send an email, include a phone number in it to increase your chances of a timely response from me, and if I respond through email, please don’t be offended if my response seems curt/clipped- it was simply in the interest of time and trying to get back to you sooner.

+I do not have a physical store, and my repair shop is private and by appointment only.
 I work from my home in the countryside outside Durham, North Carolina USA, and I do ship internationally.